jeff-160/CTF-writeups/SSMCTF 2025/ouroboros/README.md

 <img src="images/os.png" height=150/>

-Intuitively, our next step would be to either get the script to directly `cat flag` or `sh`, however, since we aren't allowed to remove characters, `sh` seems to be the most viable option.
+Intuitively, our next step would be to either get the script to directly `cat flag` or `sh`, however, since characters in `flag` are blacklisted, `sh` seems to be the most viable option.

 First, we modify the `remove` call slowly, making sure to change the last character to a comment so that we can add the string later on (the script would crash from an unterminated string literal otherwise)